zmalone/chef-web-docs/source/skills/establishing-roadmaps-and-themes/1/_index.md

 A roadmap can codify your thoughts about how best to discover what customers need and will love.
 To create a roadmap:

 1. Start with your vision
-1. Align you vision with customer feedback
+1. Align your vision with customer feedback
 1. Balance innovation with customer needs
 1. Group the results of steps 1 through 3 into themes, and associate each theme with an outcome
 1. Distill those themes into features and validate the features with your customers